Home Vancouver Events Calendar Festivals and Events in Vancouver Lunar New Year in Vancouver

 The Lunar New Year is in January or February each year and it’s celebrated by a number of cultures including the Chinese.
 It’s also a big event in Vancouver.

-This article contains information about Lunar New Year in general as well as a list of things to do and see during the holiday season in the Lower Mainland.
+This article contains information about the Lunar New Year in general as well as a list of things to do and see during the holiday season in the Lower Mainland.

 Other articles that might be of interest include Lunarfest Vancouver, Chinese New Year in Vancouver and Vancouver’s Chinatown Spring Festival Parade.